 - Gail Hopper, our director of children's services

-- Dr Samantha Callan, parliamentary advisor
+- Dr Samantha Callan, parliamentary adviser

 - Lord Farmer, Conservative peer